U.S. Russia Foundation: Predecessor: U.S. Russia Investment Fund (1995-2008)

-U.S. Russia Foundation (2008-Present)
+U.S. Russia Foundation (since 2008)

 The establishment of the U.S Russia Foundation was announced by presidents George W. Bush and Vladimir Putin at the 32nd G8 summit in 2006.
 It was an outgrowth of The U.S. Russia Investment Fund.
 It was registered in the United States in 2008 and in Russia in 2009.
 From 2009 to 2015, USRF operated a Moscow office.
-USRF supported numerous projects in Russia (including the very successful EURECA program established in 2010) by being a co-funder together with Russian institutions.
+USRF supported numerous projects in Russia by being a co-funder together with Russian institutions.

 Beginning in 2013, USRF along with other Western organizations came under increasing attack by anti-western Russian organizations and media.
 By 2015, its CEO, Mark Pomar, was denied entry into Russia.
 Meanwhile, the organization was declared "undesirable" by the 2015 Russian undesirable organizations law.
 Indeed, the Office of the Prosecutor General of Russia, chaired by Yury Chaika, suggested it posed "a threat to the foundations of the constitutional system of the Russian Federation and the state's security."
 The United States Department of State (USDS) responded by saying, "We reject the contention that the Foundation's activities constitute a threat to Russia's security.
 On the contrary, this designation is another deliberate step to further isolate the Russian people from the rest of the world."
 After the closure of USRF headquarters in Moscow, the Foundation relocated to Washington, D.C. in 2015.